Monte Paschi prosecutors order seizure of 1.8 billion euros at Nomura

 The Tuscan lender is also seeking at least 500 million euros in compensation from Mussari, Vigni and Deutsche Bank AG (DBKGn.DE) for a 2008 deal known as Santorini.

-Monte dei Paschi has been rocked by the scandal over the opaque derivatives and by another investigation into its costly 2007 acquisition of rival Banca Antonveneta.
+Monte dei Paschi has been rocked by the scandal over the opaque derivatives and by another probe over its costly 2007 acquisition of its rival Banca Antonveneta.

-(Writing by James Mackenzie and Silvia Aloisi; Editing by David Holmes and David Goodman)
+(Additional reporting by Steve Slater in London; Writing by Silvia Aloisi and James Mackenzie; Editing by Barry Moody and David Holmes)